 Whether you’re a new or veteran employee with your company, take a look at what benefits you have available.
 If you have a 401(k) plan, your employer might match your contribution up to a certain amount.

 “If your employer offers a 401(k) match, it’s crucial to contribute into your 401(k) up to the match to take advantage of ‘free money,’” said AnnaMarie Mock, a Certified Financial Planner™ at Highland Financial Advisors.

 Even if you can only afford to save $50 a month, it can set you up for a great retirement.
 In addition to a 401(k) match, other benefits like life insurance or disability insurance are typically more affordable through your employer.

 You can also explore options like Flex Spending Accounts (FSAs) or Health Savings Accounts (HSAs).
-You can use these for medical bills, including trips to the doctor, lab work, or prescriptions.
+You can use these to pay off medical bills, including trips to the doctor, lab work, or prescriptions.